Year 10 Subject Selection Video

 - Self-reflection of learning traits

-Applications for acceleration must be submitted by 6 August 2021.
-Students will be advised of the outcome by 13 August 2021.
+Applications for acceleration open on Tuesday 26 July 2022 and close on Wednesday 3 August 2022.
+Students will be advised of the outcome by Wednesday 10 August 2022.

 It is important to note: